Xilin-L/filter_choosing/README.md

 ## To calculate the rule-of-thumb (ROT) thickness of the scan

 Fill in the kvp, filter material, material 1, and sample thickness.
-If there is a second material, can be contrast agent, toggle the option 'enable material 2' and fill in the volume fraction.
-Then click the 'calculate ROT thickness' button.
+If there is a second material (i.e. contrast agent, air, other minerals), toggle the option 'enable material 2' and fill in the volume fraction.
+Then click the 'calculate ROT thickness' button on the top right section.

 You can apply this value directly by clicking the 'apply ROT thickness' button, or manually input another value.